ultragtx/GSBookShelf/README.md

 WARNING:

 1. **[12.08.26]** Some of the images came from iBooks (a little change to the color).
 Just to show how the code works.
 PLEASE use your own image in your project.
-Check [this](http://www.psawesome.com/tutorials/create-an-i-pad-inspired-bookshelf-using-photoshop) and learn how to draw an bookshelf using Photoshop, if you are not good at this.
+Check [this](http://www.psawesome.com/tutorials/create-an-i-pad-inspired-bookshelf-using-photoshop) and learn how to draw a bookshelf using Photoshop, if you are not good at this.

 ---